Homecoming at Mycenae, exodus from Crete

 These Cretan adventurers raided the Egyptian Delta region, prompting the Egyptians to send an army against them.
 After a few encounters with the Egyptian army they decided they would rather fight with the Egyptian army rather than against it, so they hired themselves out as mercenaries.

-The Cretans had come with their families, so they were not satisfied to fight other people's wars, so they kept looking for a place where they could settle, and they invaded the island of Cyprus and conquered several cities there.
+The Cretans had come with their families; they were not satisfied to fight other people's wars, so they kept looking for a place where they could settle, and they invaded the island of Cyprus and conquered several cities there.
 From there they moved on to the Levant, where they conquered the cities of Ashkelon, Ashdod, Ekron, Gath and Gaza.
-We know them from the Bible as the Philistines, whose champion, Goliath, was slain by David.
+We know them from the Bible as the Philistines, whose champion, Goliath was slain by David.

 The Greek Dark Age